-- 2. Decide if you want to profile with or without the Linux Kernel: - a.
-Profile With the Linux Kernel.
-Execute the following commands, because opcontrol can only work with uncompressed images:
+- 2. Decide if you want to profile with or without the Linux kernel: - a.
+Profile with the Linux kernel.
+Execute the following commands, because operf can only work with uncompressed images:

 '''

 cp /boot/vmlinux-'uname -r'.gz /tmp

 gunzip /tmp/vmlinux.gz

-opcontrol --vmlinux=/tmp/vmlinux
+operf--vmlinux=/tmp/vmlinux COMMAND

 '''

 b.
-Profile Without the Linux Kernel.
+Profile without the Linux kernel.
 Use the following command:

 '''

-opcontrol --no-vmlinux
+operf --no-vmlinux COMMAND

 '''

-If you want to see which functions call other functions in the output, additionally use the --callgraph option and set a maximum DEPTH:
+To see which functions call other functions in the output, additionally use the \-callgraph option and set a maximum DEPTH:

 '''

-opcontrol --no-vmlinux --callgraph DEPTH
+operf --no-vmlinux --callgraph

+DEPTH COMMAND

 '''